tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Her voice cracks with emotion.
 "Xuan... he became obsessed with this past, with something he believed it could unlock."

 Kira’s hands tremble as she carefully flips through the manuscript, stopping at a series of illustrations that command our immediate attention.
-The page depicts a naval battle, chaotic and vivid, with traditional Vietnamese junks engaged in fierce combat against the formidable Mongol fleet.
+The page depicts a naval battle, chaotic and vivid, with Vietnamese war junks engaged in fierce combat against the formidable Mongol fleet.

 But amid the artistry of war, a singular element casts a shadow of dread across the scene: a black flame, rising from the depths of the water, engulfing the Mongol ships.
 The flames are not just dark; they are void of light, a blackness so profound that it seems to leach the very essence of life from the page.